-Choosing the best refresh rate is a bit more complex.
+Refresh rates are the rate at which mobile device IDs included in the audience are retired once the qualifying behavior is no longer observed.
+As you examine the refresh rate, you will need to ask the provider about circumstances in which mobile device IDs are removed from the audience.
+Choosing the best refresh rate can be complex.
 A refresh rate may be 60, 90, 180 days or something else entirely.
-An audience with a 180-day refresh rate will almost certainly be larger than one with a 30-day refresh rate.
-But how do you know which refresh rate is most appropriate for your campaign?
+A 180-day refresh rate will almost certainly be larger than one with a 30-day refresh rate.
+But how do you know which refresh rate is most appropriate for your advertising campaign?

-Let’s imagine that you’re marketing a new coffee drink.
-An audience of Coffee Lovers, using a 180-day refresh rate, will probably work very well for your advertising campaign.
-You’ll have a sizeable audience to work with, and since many consumers in this category drink coffee daily, it’s unlikely that their consumer preferences will have changed over that 180-day period.
+Let’s imagine a coffee company is marketing a new coffee drink.
+A target audience of “Coffee Lovers,” using a 180-day refresh rate, will probably work very well for their advertising campaign.
+The company would have sizeable data to work with, and since many consumers in this category drink coffee daily, it’s unlikely that their consumer preferences will have changed over that 180-day period.

-However, if you’re announcing the availability of the latest model car, a 180-day refresh rate will likely be problematic.
-After 6 months, many in-market auto intenders included in the audience will have purchased their vehicle.
-It’s also unlikely they’re in market for a second new car.
-As a result, you’d waste your advertising dollars reaching a subset of consumers who likely won’t be in-market again for years.
-In this example, a 60-day refresh rate will be the better fit for your campaign.
+However, if a major car company is announcing the availability of their latest model car, a 180-day refresh rate will likely be problematic.
+After 6 months, many in-market auto intenders included in target audience data will have purchased their vehicle.
+It’s also unlikely they’re in the market for a second new car.
+As a result, the company would waste their advertising dollars reaching a subset of consumers who likely won’t be in-market again for years.
+In this example, a 60-day refresh rate will be the better fit for their ad campaign.
+While no refresh rate is right or wrong, the optimal refresh rate for your data will make logical sense in the context of your advertising campaign.

-Be sure to understand how the audience is composed in terms of recency and refresh rates, so that you reach as many engaged consumers as possible.
-Always choose an audience that was updated recently.
-And, while no refresh rate is right or wrong, the optimal refresh rate for you will make logical sense in the context of your campaign.
+Be sure to understand how the target audience data is composed in terms of recency and refresh rates, so that you reach as many engaged consumers as possible.
+Always choose target audience data that was updated recently.
+This will prevent ad waste and increase the ROI of your advertising campaign.
+In the sixth part of our series, we’ll take a look at frequency in advertising.